 Today’s video is “How to get the most from your Skincare Products“.
-For this video, I’ve interviewed Dr Joshua Zeichner, M.D., who is the Director of Cosmetic and Clinical Research, Department of Dermatology, Mount Sinai Medical Center in Manhattan and board-certified in Dermatology.
-Dr Zeichner has broad interests in both medical and cosmetic dermatology, and specializes in acne and rosacea treatment, as well as improving the cosmetic appearance aging skin.
-He is frequently called on by the national media as a skin care expert and quoted in major national publications such as Allure, InStyle, Marie Claire, Real Simple, Women’s Health, Health, and Martha Stewart Living and the The New York Times.
+For this video, I’ve interviewed Dr Joshua Zeichner, M.D., who is the Director of Cosmetic and Clinical Research in Dermatology, Mount Sinai Medical Center in New York and board-certified in Dermatology.
+He is Board Certified in Dermatology and considered one of the country’s key opinion leaders in treating acne and rosacea.

 Dr Joshua: If you are sensitive to skin care products, your dermatologist can perform patch testing, an exam to determine what ingredients you may be allergic to.
 You should avoid products with those particular ingredients.
 Unfortunately, you cannot necessarily just stick to one brand because individual products do vary in their composition.
 However, some brands in general do stick to being fragrance free, etc.